 This short article is about the treatment of wastewater.
 Wastewater treatment describes the process used to convert wastewater or sewage, water that has been used in some form of process and has become contaminated making it unsuitable for further use, or water that is no longer required into an effluent that can be either returned safely to the water cycle with minimal environmental issues or reused for either industrial or domestic consumption.

-This short article is about steam boiler feedwater and how it should be treated to ensure good performance.
-The term boiler feedwater is associated with the operation of steam boilers or steam generators and is an important part of the steam generating process.
+This short article is about the treatment of feedwater in boilers and steam generating systems and how it should be dealt with to ensure good performance.
+The term feedwater is usually associated with the operation of larger, industrial sized boilers or steam generators and is an important part of the steam generating process.

 Wastewater, or waste water as it is sometimes written, is water that has been used and undergone a reduction in quality from its original state.
 Wastewater can come from a variety of uses including commercial, industrial, domestic, farming and agricultural activities, storm-water or surface water runoff, and from sewer inflow or infiltration.